adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/guides/development-and-debugging.md

 ## Ember Inspector and Devtron

-`ember electron` installs the Electron Inspector and Devtron directly into Electron, so they should be available if you open the dev tools.
-Note that if you're in a browser window without `nodeIntegration` enabled, they will not be installed.
+`ember electron` installs the Ember Inspector and Devtron directly into Electron, so they should be available if you open the dev tools.

 ## Developing main process code